LennartHennigs/RG35XX-H-Notes/README.md

 # Batocera on the RG35XX-H

 This is a living document describing what I learned setting up the [Anbernic RG35XX-H](https://anbernic.com/products/rg35xx-h).
 This file will most likely contain errors and vague information.
 You might not like how I describe things.
-I am sorry.
-I can't be held responsible if you break things by following this.
-Nor will I share with you roms, bioses, or any other files.
+I am sorry. \
+I can't be held responsible if you break things by following this. \
+Nor will I share with you ROMS, BIOS, or any other files.
+Ask Google instead.

-If you find this information helpful please consider giving it a ⭐️ at GitHub.
+If you find this information helpful please consider giving it a ⭐️ at GitHub. \
 Maybe [buy me a ☕️](https://ko-fi.com/lennart0815).

-Take a look at the [CHANGELOG](https://github.com/LennartHennigs/RG35XX-H-Notes/blob/main/CHANGELOG.md) to see any recent updates.
+Look at the [CHANGELOG](https://github.com/LennartHennigs/RG35XX-H-Notes/blob/main/CHANGELOG.md) to see recent changes.

 ## Table of Contents